GFW4Fun/x-ui-pro/README.md

 ## X-ui-Pro (Xray-UI + Nginx + WARP + TOR) :octocat:	:open_file_folder:
 ### x-ui-pro is an open-source project that provides an auto-installation script for a lightweight and secure web proxy server.
-It combines the features of xray-ui, warp and nginx to offer a comprehensive solution for bypassing internet restrictions.
+It combines the features of xray-ui, warp, tor and nginx to offer a comprehensive solution for bypassing internet restrictions.

 - Automatic installation and configuration of the x-ui panel, WARP, and Nginx
 - Auto SSL / Renewal / Daily reload Nginx X-ui